The Best Homemade Falafel

 - Oil, for frying

-- Transfer the garbanzo beans along with the rest of the ingredients except the sesame seeds and flour to a food processor.
+- TRANSFER: garbanzo beans along with the rest of the ingredients except the sesame seeds and flour to a food processor.
 Pulse the mixture until it breaks down (see pictures for consistency).
 You don't want it to become a paste.
-You want it to still have tiny chunks of chickpeas running through.
+You want it to still have tiny bits of chickpeas running through.

-- Transfer the falafel mixture to a bowl, add the sesame seeds, and start by adding 2 tablespoons of flour.
+- MIX: the falafel mixture to a bowl, add the sesame seeds, and start by adding 2 tablespoons of flour.
 Stir to combine.
 Try to form patties (or balls) with the mixture.
 If the mixture doesn't hold it's shape, add the remaining 2 tablespoons of flour and stir to combine.
 Allow the mixture to sit for 10 minutes before forming patties or balls.
-I shaped mine into patties that were about 1 ¼ inch in diameter.
+I shaped mine into patties that were about 1 ¼ inch in diameter or make balls with a 2 tbsp measuring scoop

-- The cayenne powder is kind of optional - if you don't want any heat at all, feel free to leave it out completely!
+- HEAT: The cayenne powder is optional.
+If you don't want any heat at all, feel free to leave it out completely!
+You can also add in 1-2 hollowed out jalapeños to give this a bit more kick!

 We are a participant in both the RewardStyle and Amazon Services LLC Associates Program, which are affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and through RewardStyle.